Compulsive behavior

 Compulsive behavior (or compulsion) is defined as performing an action persistently and repetitively.
 Compulsive behaviors could be an attempt to make obsessions go away.
-The act is usually a small, restricted and repetitive behavior, yet not disturbing in a pathological way.
 Compulsive behaviors are a need to reduce apprehension caused by internal feelings a person wants to abstain from or control.
-A major cause of compulsive behavior is said to be obsessive–compulsive disorder (OCD).
-"The main idea of compulsive behavior is that the likely excessive activity is not connected to the purpose to which it appears directed."
+A major cause of compulsive behavior is obsessive–compulsive disorder (OCD).
+"Compulsive behavior is when someone keeps doing the same action because they feel like they have to, even though they know these actions do not align with their goals."
 There are many different types of compulsive behaviors including shopping, hoarding, eating, gambling, trichotillomania and picking skin, itching, checking, counting, washing, sex, and more.
 Also, there are cultural examples of compulsive behavior.

 Disorders in which it is seen

 Addiction and obsessive–compulsive disorder (OCD) feature compulsive behavior as core features.
-Addiction is simply a compulsion toward a rewarding stimulus.
-Whereas in OCD, a compulsion is a facet of the disorder.
+Addiction is simply a compulsion toward a rewarding stimulus, whereas in OCD, a compulsion is a facet of the disorder.
 The most common compulsions for people with OCD are washing and checking.

 While not all compulsive behaviors are addictions, some such as compulsive sexual behavior have been identified as behavioral addictions.

 Occurrence

-About 50 million people in the world today appear to have some type of obsessive-compulsive disorder.
+About 50 million people in the world today appear to have some type of obsessive–compulsive disorder.
 Affected people are often more secretive than other people with psychological problems, so the more serious psychological disorders are diagnosed more often.
 Many who exhibit compulsive behavior will claim it is not a problem and may endure the condition for years before seeking help.